Classification and statistics of cut and project sets: Basics

 \name{subsec: CF} Let $\Cl(\R^d)$ denote the collection of all closed subsets of $\R^d$.
 Equip $\Cl(\R^d)$ with the topology induced by the following metric, which we will call the {\em Chabauty-Fell metric}: for $Y_0, Y_1 \in \Cl(\R^d)$, $d(Y_0, Y_1)$ is the infimum of all $\vre \in (0,1)$ for which, for both $ i=0,1,$

 and $d(Y_0, Y_1) =1$ if there is no such $\vre$.
 It is known that with this metric, $\Cl(\R^d)$ is a compact metric space.
 In this paper, closures of collections in $\Cl(\R^d)$ and continuity of maps with image in $\Cl(\R^d)$ will always refer to this topology, and all measures will be regular measures on the Borel $\sigma$-algebra induced by this topology.
-This topology is also referred to in the quasicrystals literature as the {\em local rubber topology} or the {\em natural topology}.
+We note that in the quasicrystals literature this topology is often referred to as the {\em local rubber topology} or the {\em natural topology} .

 We note that there are many topologies on the set of closed subsets $\Cl(X)$ of a topological space $X$.
 The Chabauty-Fell metric was introduced by Chabauty \cite{Chabauty} for $X = \R^d$ as well as for $X$ a locally compact second countable group, and by Fell \cite{Fell} for general spaces $X$, particularly spaces arising in functional analysis.
 See also \cite{Lenz_Stollmann}, where the connection to the Hausdorff metric is elucidated via stereographic projection.
 Many of the different topologies in the literature coincide on $\Cl\left(\R^d\right)$.
 Two notable exceptions are the Hausdorff topology, which is defined on the collection of {\em nonempty} closed subsets of $X$, and the weak-* topology of Borel measures on $\R^d$, studied in \cite{Veech_siegel_measures, MSnew}, satisfying a certain growth condition and restricted to point processes.
 See \cite{Beer} for a comprehensive discussion of topologies on $\Cl(X)$.